NMminer1024/NMMiner/README.md

 # NMMiner - New ESP32 Solo Miner
 - BTC solo miner.
-- Deeply optimazion for ESP32-S3: Achieves high performance of 120kH/s with a single chip in solo miner mode, while maintaining low power consumption.
+- 120kH/s with a single chip and maintaining low power consumption.

 ## Requirements
-- ESP32s3 boards from [heltec](https://heltec.org/project/vision-master-t190/) as so far.
+- Boards with ESP32S3FN8 or ESP32S3R8 as so far.
-- [Putty](https://www.putty.org/) (optional, web monitor instead since [v0.2.11](#20240827---v0211))
-- 3D BOX (in progress, coming soon)

 ## Features
 - Deeply optimazation for ESP32-S3, max hashrate: 119 KH/s